 Families are the major provider of long-term care, but research has shown that care-giving exacts a heavy emotional, physical and financial toll.
-Many experience conflicts between being a caregivers and work or other responsibilities.
+Many experience conflicts between being a caregiver and work or other responsibilities.
 Often caregivers are over age 50.
 This makes them more vulnerable to a decline in their own health, and necessitates having excellent supports and strategies to support themselves while supporting their loved one.

 Supports available through Alpine Area Agency on Aging are listed below.